cev-api/NiceWurst/README.md

 I have pre-compiled releases within [Wurst7-CevAPI](https://github.com/cev-api/Wurst7-CevAPI/releases) but if you want the latest pre-releases you'll have to keep reading and compile it yourself!

+### Modrinth

+This mod has been approved for listing on [Modrinth](https://modrinth.com/mod/nicewurst) and will now be the primary source for all updated compiled releases.

 ---

 ## What Makes NiceWurst Different